hicommonwealth/commonwealth/wiki/E2E-Tests.md

 ## Debugging e2e Tests
 When e2e tests fail we record a video of the failed run.

+* If you add --debug to the test-e2e command, it will open a debug box which will allow you to step through the code line by line, and allow you to test locators to see which elements it will grab. `npx playwright test --debug ...`
 * Locally - These video is stored in the test-results folder.
 They are named after the name of the test that failed and produced it.
 * CI - These videos are stored in the artifacts.
 They can be found and downlaoded at the bottom of the summary pag